 What she wants is for him “to want to do the dishes.”

 He replies, “Why would I want to do the dishes?”

 And that’s all well and good- until it isn’t.
-Until you’re tired, grumpy, stressed, and all of the above and you’re just sick of the fact that the both of you work all day and yet everything seems to come down to you.
+Until you’re tired, grumpy, stressed, or all of the above and you’re sick of the fact that both of you work all day and yet everything seems to come down to you.